Mild solutions and spacetime integral bounds for Stokes and Navier-Stokes flows in Wiener amalgam spaces: Introduction

-\item Giga-Miyakawa \cite{GiMi} (submitted before \cite{Kato} although published later).
-It includes global solution for small $L^d$ initial data in bounded domains in $\R^d$---see Theorem 2.6.
-It estimates the nonlinear term by means of suitable fractional powers of the Stokes operator, which does not seem to extend directly to entire $\R^d$.
+\item Giga-Miyakawa \cite{GiMi} (submitted before \cite{Kato} although published later) includes global solutions for small $L^d$ initial data in bounded domains in $\R^d$---see Theorem 2.6.
+It estimates the nonlinear term by means of suitable fractional powers of the Stokes operator.
+This approach is extended to exterior domains (see, e.g.,~\cite{GS1, GS2}) and, although it has not been explored in the literature, it seems likely that it also extends to $\R^d$ ($d\ge3$) where the Stokes operator and Helmholtz projector have explicit forms.

 \item Kato \cite{Kato} constructs global strong solutions for small initial data in $L^d(\R^d)$ and establishes the spacetime integral bound $u \in L^s(0,\oo;L^p(\R^d))$ using Giga's estimate \eqref{Giga-est}; see \cite{Giga}.
-This spacetime integral bound is not necessary for existence, but is used in the proof of Theorem 2$'$ which asserts that $\|u(t)\|_{L^d} \to 0$ in time average as $t \to \infty$; see \cite[(2.15)]{Kato}.
+This spacetime integral bound is not necessary for existence, but is used in the proof of Theorem 2$'$ which asserts that $\|u(t)\|_{L^d} \to 0$ in time average as $t \to \infty$; see \eqref{timeaveragezerolimit} and \cite[(2.15)]{Kato}.

 \item Giga \cite{Giga} shows \eqref{Giga-est} and develops the $L^r$-theory for general domains and equations.